HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

-**HA6Bot’s Twitch Clip Compilation Generator**
+## **HA6Bot’s Twitch Clip Compilation Generator**

 The **TCCG** is a system of bots that **collects clips automatically**, lets you edit videos by **cutting and combining these clips**, and puts them **together into a compilation video** ready to be uploaded straight to any social media platform. **Full VPS support is provided**, along with an accounts system so multiple users can use the bot at once.
 This bot is split up into three separate programs. **The server.
 The client.
 The video generator.** These programs perform different functions that when combined creates a very powerful system for **auto generating compilation videos**.

-**What this bot does.**
+## **What this bot does.**

 1. Passively downloads and stores top highlight clips from Twitch for any category/categories.
 The clips are automatically kept track of in a clip bin database.
 2. Provides a video editor interface connected directly to the clip bin database, allowing you to easily go through the clips.
 The interface is somewhat similar to that of tinder, where you can keep/skip a video clip.
 You can also trim the clips and change their volume.
 3. A video generator that compiles the clips from the video editor, generating a mp4 video where that you can upload to any platform.

 One of the main challenges of creating compilation videos is finding the video clips in the first place.
 This can be a laborious task and is a large factor for the time to edit the videos.
-This bot will automatically find and download clips for you straight from Twitch.
+This bot will **automatically find and download clips for you straight from Twitch**.
 They come from the top clips category and therefore are somewhat guaranteed to be of good quality.
 Of course it’s not perfect.
 Sometimes streamers will have the wrong gaming category selected when their clip gets highlighted or duplicates of clips occur where multiple users highlighted the same clip.
 Either way it is still more streamlined then doing it manually.
 Full VPS Support and Account System

-Since the bot is split up into three different programs, communications between the programs uses a combination HTTP and FTP servers to move information from one program to the other.
+Since the bot is split up into three different programs, communications between the programs uses a **combination HTTP and FTP servers** to move information from one program to the other.
 The FTP servers are used to move mp4 files around while the HTTP servers are for general information and usually are in the form of json.
 FTP requires authorisation for each client and therefore this provides the basis of the account system.
 You can add or remove users and set there password in the server program.
 This username and password combination is required in the video editor program.
 Therefore this works perfectly for a multi man operation as allows for multiple people to use the bot at once.

-There are three separate programs that make up the Twitch bot.
+## There are three separate programs that make up TCCG.

 1. Server Program
 Function:
 •	Automatically downloads clips from Twitch top highlights for any categories that you select.
 •	Can manage accounts for the client logins

+2. Video Editor Program

+This is the actual user interface used to browse the clips in the server clip bin, and also make edits to them in preparation for their compilation.
+This is a fairly simple process, for any one clip you have the option to keep or remove it; trim the start and end of it; change the volume.
+You can also upload an intro/outro/interval/general clip.
+There are also music options for the background music of each video.

+3. Video Generator Program
+This actually puts together the clips into a compilation video.
+If a interval is specified, it will put a interval between every clip.
+The same goes for the intro and outro.
+It also generates a credits text file with links to the streamers channel for the video.

-Automatic Downloader Notes
+## Automatic Downloader Notes

 The automatic downloader side of the server is designed in a way to get around the Twitch limitations for getting the highlight clips.
 It is split into two different processes:
 1. Finding the top highlight clips and obtaining it’s URL